qulle/wikis/wiki-git-commands.md

 $ git commit --amend --no-edit --date=now      # Update last commit with new timestamp, also creates new commit hash
 $ git commit --amend --author="John Doe <john.doe@domain.com>" --no-edit  # Update author of the last commit

-$ git checkout -- <FILE>                       # Undo changes that not have been commited (-- is to target files, if branch have same name)
+$ git checkout -- <filename>                   # Undo changes that not have been commited (-- is to target files, if branch have same name)
-$ git restore <FILE>                           # Undo changes that not have been staged
+$ git restore <filename>                       # Undo changes that not have been staged
-$ git restore --staged <FILE>                  # Remove files that have been changed and staged
+$ git restore --staged <filename>              # Remove files that have been changed and staged

 $ git clean -n                                 # List files that will be deleted
 $ git clean -f                                 # Delete untracked files